jobs(1p) - phpMan

 seemingly related bg and fg utilities because jobs is useful for exam-

 ining background jobs, regardless of the condition of job control.
+When

-kill background jobs with kill% <background job number>.
+background jobs with kill %<background job number>.

 The output for terminated jobs is left unspecified to accommodate vari-